JoseRoca/WinFBX/docs/String Management/CRegExp Class.md

-' // With this constructor we set the pattern, ignore case and global DIM pRegExp AS CRegExp = CRegExp($"\bc.t\b|\bd.g\b", TRUE, TRUE) pRegExp.Execute("I have cut a cat tail")
-FOR i AS LONG = 0 TO pRegExp.MatchCount - 1
+' // With this constructor we set the pattern, ignore case and global DIM pRegExp AS CRegExp = CRegExp($"\bc.t\b|\bd.g\b", TRUE, TRUE) pRegExp.Execute("I have a cat and a dog, because I love cats and dogs") FOR i AS LONG = 0 TO pRegExp.MatchCount - 1
    PRINT pRegExp.MatchValue(i)
 NEXT